-Where references are made to 'EK Services Officers' these services are now being delivered by Civica UK Limited.
-Civica UK Limited provides benefit services, income collection services, council tax and business rates administration and collection services and customer contact services to the Council.
+Where references are made to 'EK Services Officers' these services are now being delivered by PartnershipOne Ltd. PartnershipOne Ltd provides benefit services, income collection services, council tax and business rates administration and collection services, and customer contact services to the council.
+PartnershipOne Ltd is controlled by, and works in partnership with, the three councils